 History and aims of the NNBC

 The North Northumberland Bird Club was set up in 1984, by a group of local enthusiasts who recognised and responded to the need for a local bird club in this, the richest (bird-wise) part of Northumberland.
+The Founder and Chairman, Graham Bell, who retired after thirty years of service is now our Honorary President.

 To provide entertainment and instruction on the theme of wild birds